 \section{The SDANN framework}

 The workflow of the SDANN framework is illustrated in \cref{fig:framework}, consisting of two major steps: \textbf{1)} Adapting the uniform quantization method to quantize the weights and activations.
-During the quantization, factors pertaining for \textbf{scaled integration} and \textbf{bias calibration} are statistically gathered.
-The scaled integration method is employed to mitigate the risk of overflow during weight accumulation, while bias calibration adjusts the bias to meet hardware data width requirements. \textbf{2)} modeling the quantized ANN with STEM, and this process is comprised of four distinct steps: \begin{itemize} \item \textbf{Accumulation}: The STEM will receive the spike train and interpret the input as a signed integer as a {\it spike decoder}. \item \textbf{Scaled integration}: We rescale the intermediate result during the accumulation process, which may exceed the capacity of the hardware,and result in overflow. \item \textbf{Generation}: The STEM will generate spike trains in accordance with the results from {\it Accumulation}, where the STEM will {\it encode} the results into a spike train. \item (Optional) \textbf{RoT \& DRLOs}: Two optional sparsity methods are offered: the Round-off Truncation (RoT) and the Discarding Redundant Low-order Spikes (DRLOs).
-These methods are employed to reduce the number of flying spikes as well as the energy cost. \end{itemize} Subsequently, the quantized ANN is prepared for implementation on neuromorphic hardware and for various tasks.
-It is noteworthy that no extra training or calibration procedures are implemented in terms of trained parameters.
+During quantization, factors related to \textbf{scaled integration} and \textbf{bias calibration} are statistically gathered.
+The scaled integration method is employed to mitigate the risk of overflow during weight accumulation, while bias calibration adjusts the bias to meet hardware data width requirements. \textbf{2)} Modeling the quantized ANN with STEM involves four distinct steps: \begin{itemize} \item \textbf{Accumulation}: The STEM will receive the spike train and interpret the input as a signed integer as a {\it spike decoder}. \item \textbf{Scaled integration}: We rescale the intermediate result during the accumulation process, which may exceed the capacity of the hardware,and result in overflow. \item \textbf{Generation}: The STEM will generate spike trains according to the results from {\it Accumulation}, where the STEM will {\it encode} the results into a spike train. \item (Optional) \textbf{RoT \& DRLOs}: Two optional spike sparsity methods are offered: the Round-off Truncation (RoT) and the Discarding Redundant Low-order Spikes (DRLOs).
+These methods are employed to reduce the number of transmitted spikes as well as the energy cost. \end{itemize} Subsequently, the quantized ANN is prepared for implementation on neuromorphic hardware and for various tasks.
+It is noted that no extra training or calibration procedures are implemented in terms of trained parameters.
 Furthermore, an inference pipeline has been developed to reduce the time step required for inferences.
-The following subsections provide detailed introductions of these components.
+The following subsections provide detailed introductions to these components.